SChatLab/SACOMA/README.md

 ### Identifying co-methylated regions using SACOMA

-To obtaine co-methylated regions using SACOMA please use the code below.
+To obtain co-methylated regions using SACOMA please use the code below.

 ``` r
 res <- Sacoma(bval.dnam = beta_vals,